lagom/lagom/docs/manual/common/guide/devmode/DevEnvironment.md

 What's happening behind the scenes when you `runAll`?

 * an embedded Service Locator is started
+* an embedded Service Gateway is started
 * a Cassandra server is started
 * a Kafka server is started
 * your services start
     * ...and register with the Service Locator
+    * ...and register the publicly accessible paths in the Service Gateway

 This all happens automatically without special code or additional configuration.